free-time-ltd/wedding-monorepo/README.md

 ## ToDos

 - Once connected to server - Sonner notifications when new messages arrive and you are not on the chat page
+- Make sure /chat handles itself and /chat/\* so that users may share chat URLs